shopgate-professional-services/ext-configurable-bonuspoints/README.md

 This extension adds Bonus points infos to PDP and Cart page.
 Rules for Bonus points can be configured in a config.
+It can also add a link to a MyPointsPage page from shopping system (shopware only at the moment)

 ## Configuration